 How much you take out depends on the expenses you need to cover.
 Weigh these needs with the load of debt you’d be taking on in order to make an informed decision.

 When is it a bad idea to use home equity?

 Using your home equity can be a great option in the right circumstances.
 It’s a bad idea, though, to take out a home equity loan if you’re unable to qualify for a low interest rate.
 Whether you’re using your home equity loan to consolidate debt, make home improvements, or pay for a college education, you need to compare your home equity loan interest rate with other financial products on the market.

-Let’s say you want to use your home equity to fund your child’s college education and qualify for a home equity loan with a rate of 10%.
-This might not be a good idea if you can qualify for a Direct Subsidized Federal Student Loan, which in 2019 has a rate of 5.05%.
+Let’s say you want to use your home equity to fund your child’s college education and qualify for a home equity loan with a rate of 10 percent.
+This might not be a good idea if you can qualify for a Direct Subsidized Federal Student Loan, which has a rate of 4.53 percent in 2020.

 It’s also a bad idea to dip into your equity to make particularly risky or unnecessary purchases.
-Large luxuries you don’t actually need are not appropriate uses of your home equity.
-These kinds of purchases depreciate rapidly in value, and would just set you back on paying off your mortgage, reducing your overall equity.
-Some examples of these types of purchases include:
+Large luxuries you don’t actually need are not appropriate uses of your home equity because they depreciate rapidly in value and would just set you back on your mortgage, reducing your overall equity.

 It would also be extremely risky to use your equity for stock market investments.
 Stocks are notoriously unpredictable, and a poor choice can seriously hurt your finances—if the investment turns out poorly, you could lose your home.
 Generally, it’s a bad idea to cash in on your home equity for any risky investment.